WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 So, what is it that Swift Macro does exceptionally well?

-The answer to this question is critical.
-It would inspire us to create Swift macros that hit the points, tell us the boundaries of behaviors while creating Swift macros, and ultimately guide us to ship better-designed Swift macros.
-This is the essence of Swift Macro.
+Understanding the unique strengths of Swift Macro is crucial.
+It will guide us in crafting Swift macros that are effective, inform us of the boundaries when creating them, and ultimately lead us to produce well-designed Swift macros.
+This understanding is the essence of Swift Macro.

-To have this answer, we must first comprehend the problems that existing Swift language features like function, type and module have managed to solve and their limitations.
-The key to understanding Swift Macro lies in this exploration.
+To grasp this, we must first comprehend the problems that existing Swift language features like function, type and module have managed to solve and their limitations.
+The key to understanding what set Swift Macro apart lies in this exploration.

 ## An Exploration of Existing Reuse Features

 TODO: Function & structured programming could be merged

 "Function" is ubiquitos in high-level programming languages.
-They might have different names across languages — subroutine, routine, subprogram, or procedure — however, the essence remains the same: providing reusable units of execution.
-This has not been changed since the concept of function was initially brought to high-level programming languages by FORTRAN with the name "subroutine".
+While they might be called subroutines, routines, subprograms, or procedures in different languages, their core purpose remains consistent: providing reusable units of execution.
+This has remained unchanged since the concept of function was initially brought to high-level programming languages by FORTRAN with the name "subroutine".

 TODO: An example of the FORTRAN subroutine.

-As programming evolved, people then have found that programs could be better understood if:
+As programming evolved, programmers then have found that programs could be better understood if:

 - Variables are only accessible within the block of a control structure